List of United States Navy oilers: Sealift class

-By 1970 the MSTS, now renamed the Military Sealift Command, was operating an aging tanker fleet comprising largely WW2-built ships, which were wearing out.
+By 1970 the MSTS, now renamed the Military Sealift Command (MSC), was operating an aging tanker fleet comprising largely WW2-built ships, which were wearing out.
 With limited budgets, MSC hit upon a build-and-charter program, under which new tankers would be built for private ownership but chartered to MSC for twenty years.
 These nine new tankers were the Sealift class, which were intended to replace the T2s; their size was kept relatively small (587', 6786/34,000t) for access to smaller ports and shallower anchorages.
 They served from 1974 to 1995 and were reclassed as AOTs in the late 1970s.